404Kartik/blog.404kartik/_posts/2020-08-23-Subdomain-post.markdown

 ##Now you would like to deploy your website to the s3 bucket
 You need one of your s3 buckets configured for static web hosting for this deployment.
 Read my story on s3 static website deployment and configure one if you don’t have.

+Automatically deploy changes made to the GitHub repository of the static website to AWS S3.
+The change you make will be instantly available on live website yourdomain.com.

+You don't need to clone the git repository to make changes.
+You can do it from the github.com website itself.
+After configuring the pipeline, you don't need to login to AWS.
+Everything happens automatically under the hood.
+Aint it cool?

+You need one of your s3 buckets configured for static web hosting for this deployment.
+Read my story on [s3 static website deployment][2] and configure one if you don't have.

-Login to AWS console and go to CodePipeline.
+Login to [AWS console][3] and go to [CodePipeline][4].

-Important!
+**Important**!
 Switch to the correct AWS region where your S3 website is created before creating the pipeline.

-Click the Create pipeline button.
+Click the **Create pipeline **button.

-Give the pipeline a meaningful name: web-s3-deploy Select New service role.
-Give it a meaningful name: web-s3-pipeline-role Artifact store: Choose the Default location option
+Give the **pipeline **a meaningful name: _web-s3-deploy_
+Select **New service role**.
+Give it a meaningful name: _web-s3-pipeline-role
+_Artifact store: Choose the **Default location** option
-Bucket: select the s3 bucket which the static website is hosted.
+Bucket: select the s3 bucket which the **static website** is hosted.
-Hit the Next button.
+Hit the **Next **button.

-Select the Source provider: Github.
+Select the Source provider: **Github**.
-Click the Connect to Github button.
+Click the **Connect to Github **button.
 Authenticate Authorize AWS CodePipeline to access your Github Repos.

 After authentication, select the Repository with your static website files.
-Select the branch of the repository.
-I’m using a static website noobcod.com for this tutorial.
+Select the branch of the repository. _I'm using a static website noobcod.com for this tutorial._

-Select the Github webhooks (Recommended) option.
-Important!
-You need to be the owner or an admin of the repository to create webhooks.
+Select the **Github webhooks (Recommended)** option. **Important!** You need to be the **owner **or an **admin **of the repository to create webhooks.

-Hit the Next button.
+Hit the **Next** button.

-Hit Skip Build Stage button.
-You can use AWS Codebuild to compile typescript or any project that need to build before deploy.
-We skip this because the repo contains static website contents.
+Hit **Skip Build Stage **button. _You can use AWS Codebuild to compile typescript or any project that need to build before deploy.
+We skip this because the repo contains static website contents._

-Hit the Skip button on the prompt.
+Hit the **Skip **button on the prompt.

-Deploy provider: Select Amazon S3
+Deploy provider: Select **Amazon S3**
-Bucket: Select the bucket which configured for the static website.
+Bucket: Select the bucket which configured for the **static website**.
-Extract file before deploy: You must check this because code pipeline compresses the artifact.
+Extract file before deploy: You **must check **this because code pipeline compresses the artifact.

 No additional configurations needed.
-Hit the Next button.
+Hit the **Next **button.

 You can go back and change configuration if you made any mistake at the Review step.
-Hit the Create Pipeline button.
+Hit the **Create Pipeline** button.

 Go to your domain from the web browser.
-It’s now deployed.
+It's now deployed.

-Make a change on the repository on Github.com website and hit Commit button.
-Ill change v1 to v2 to get a visible change.